 Direct Tel: +44 (0)1491 692257.
 Email: firstname.lastname@example.org

-Principal Investigator: Dr Cecilia Svensson, Senior Research Hydrologist, Centre for Ecology & Hydrology.
+Principal Investigator: Dr Cecilia Svensson, Senior Research Hydrologist, UK Centre for Ecology & Hydrology.

 Funded under the NERC Landscape Decisions Programme, Grant number NE/T004215/1.